tbarlow12/clvr/README.md

   - `shouldNotContain` - `string[]` - The file content should contain NONE of these strings.
   - `isEmpty` - `boolean` - Specifies whether or not the file should exist
 - `custom` - `(parameters: InterpolateParameters, stdout: string, stderr: string) => void` - Create custom function to evaluate output.
 For an error to be caught by results, `throw new AssertionError({message: "<your-message>"});`

+Helpful tip: things like `npm install` commands where you don't really care about the output, add `silent: true` to the validation object.

 ## Run Your First Test
 1. `npm install clvr`